As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The barrel will roll on the tumbling machine for several days, and thus the rocks tumble inside the barrel.
 Now time to talk about the faster type of rock tumbler, the vibratory tumbler.

-By the way, if you are looking for a rotary tumbler, I recommend buying this tumbler with great value for the money on Amazon (Amazon link).
+By the way, if you are looking for a rotary tumbler, I recommend buying this tumbler on Amazon with the best value for the money you can get.

 The vibratory tumblers are usually twice as fast as rotary tumblers.
 It may take you up from one to two weeks to tumble your rocks with a vibratory tumbler.